By Chanté Eliaszadeh | October 8, 2025

 - No statements about investment potential or appreciation

 Decision point: Review all marketing materials, website copy, social media, pitch decks, and private communications.
-If you've emphasized investment potential more than utility, expect the SEC to find this prong satisfied.
+If you’ve emphasized investment potential more than utility, expect this prong to be satisfied.

 Prong 4: Efforts of Others

 This prong examines whether token holders rely on a promoter or third party to generate profits.
-The SEC considers:
+The relevant considerations:

 Factors indicating reliance on others’ efforts: